mattermost/docs/source/help/apps/desktop-guide.rst

 Using Mattermost Desktop App
 ============================

-Mattermost desktop applications are available for Windows, Mac, and Linux operating systems.
+The Mattermost Desktop Applications are available for Windows, macOS, and Linux operating systems.

 .. image:: ../../images/desktop.png